lambdaclass/starknet_in_rust/README.md

 ### Installation

-If you run `make` on it's own it will print out the main targets and their description.
+If you run `make` on its own it will print out the main targets and their description.

 Run the following make targets to have a working environment (if in Mac or if you encounter an error, see the subsection below):